 Several things can disrupt the normal attachment process.
-Sometimes children with major health challenges will spend large periods of critical childhood development isolated from family in a hospital or intensive care unit, where they lack normal interaction for a variety of reasons.
-Their poor health may cause pain or discomfort that can’t be resolved by a parent holding and comforting them.
-Babies in orphanages who go without consistent human attention and affection often have difficulty attaching, learning to self-soothe, and recognize others’ needs.
+Sometimes children with major health challenges will spend large portions of critical development time isolated from family in a hospital or intensive care unit, where they lack normal interaction for a variety of reasons.
+Babies in orphanages who go without consistent human attention and affection often have difficulty attaching, learning to self-soothe, and recognizing others’ needs.
 Children who are neglected learn that they can’t rely on others to meet their needs.
 When children move from caregiver to caregiver (as in foster care), this attachment process is cut short.
 The more disruptions in attachment (the more foster placements, for example), the less likely it is that the child will ever successfully attach.

 The good news is that these children often become extremely independent.
 Remember that this is a strength.
 A child with an attachment disorder often believes that the only person he can rely on is himself, and he will become very resourceful to fulfill his needs.
 However, this independence comes at a price later in life, when he has not learned the healthy give-and-take of human interaction.
 He will find himself without a support network, and sometimes uses unhealthy or destructive methods to get what he needs or wants.

 Attachment Disorder (AD)

 Attachment Disorder (AD) is an umbrella term that simply means a child has not learned the value of human attachment and struggles to form attachments of all kinds.
 Left untreated, AD children tend to create only superficial, fleeting relationships.
 With treatment, however, AD children can come to trust and attach in healthy ways.